YiLu0259/Yi-Lu-academic/content/home/experience.md

     date_end: '2019-09-01'
     description: |2-

-        * Designed and conducted action experiments using Sketchup, MATLAB Psychtoolbox and movement tracking pad.
+        * Designed and conducted action experiments using SketchUp, MATLAB Psychtoolbox, and movement tracking pads.
         * Analyzed data on hand movement trajectory and reaction performance using MATLAB.